earlymarket/Coposition/README.md

 LifeInvader will immediately start tracking your location.

-But, if LifeInvader used Coposition, you'd have to specify which of your devices it can see, and how much location data it has access to.
+But, if LifeInvader used Coposition, you'd have control over how much location data they have access to, how accurate it is and when they can see it.

-Keeping your data yours.
+With one click you can completely disable LifeInvaders access to your location, keeping your data yours.

 ### For the developers